 Make a "no screen" rule for the day.

 Everybody can go without their smartphones for a day!
 Encourage friends and family to put away their phones and tablets, turn off the TV, and enjoy living in the present moment.
 Especially ask for no devices at the dinner table.
-Our only exception to this rule is for watching the Macy’s Day Parade or a football game!
+Our only exception to this rule is for watching the Macy's Day Parade or a football game.

-A wonderful way to bond with others is through playing games together.
+A wonderful way to bond with others is by playing games together.
 Dust off your favorite board games or even play cards!
 Do it the old-fashioned way, without using an app.
-It’s a fun way to connect and laugh, especially with a big group of different people.
+It's a fun way to connect and laugh, especially with a big group of different people.

 An easy and fun game: have everyone write 5 different celebrity names or historical figures on separate slips of paper and fold them in half.
 Put all the names into a bowl and divide the group into two teams.
 Team one has 1-minute to get their team to guess as many names as possible in the bowl, drawing one name at a time, using any means possible (without saying the actual name).
 They get one point for each correct name guessed.
 Repeat with team two, until all the slips run out.

 Then replace all the slips back into the bowl, and repeat the process with team one, but in this round people can only use one word and pantomiming to get their team to guess each name.
 Repeat with team two until the slips run out, then replace the slips into the bowl.

 Round three, repeat the process, but only using pantomiming to get your team to guess each name.
 This game is so simple and fun, and is sure to have everyone in stitches!